hunnysanghai/plant-identifier/README.md

-Here's a professional GitHub README for your **Plant Identifier App**, based on the link you provided:

----

 # 🌿 Plant Identifier App

 Welcome to the **Plant Identifier App**!
 This application helps users easily identify various plants by providing their details through a simple and modern user interface.